thephez/docs-core/docs/reference/p2p-network-control-messages.md

 As of Dash Core 0.17.0, spork 2 supports two different enabled values:

-* `0` - Masternodes create InstantSend locks for all transactions
+* `0` - Masternodes create InstantSend locks for all transactions.
 * `1` - Masternodes only create InstantSend locks for transactions included in a block.
 Transactions in the mempool are not locked.